makerdao/mips/MIPX/mipX.md

 ### MIPXc1: Domain Structure

-Specific role definitions of individual domains are not covered by this MIP, instead it seeks to lay out a generic and flexible structure that can be used by all domains within MakerDAO.
+Specific role definitions of individual domains are not covered by this MIP, instead it seeks to lay out a generic, flexible and lightweight structure that can be used by all domains within MakerDAO.

-Each domain should be structured into a two-level hierarchy with two roles.
+Each domain is encouraged to build their own working structure under this umbrella to meet the requirements of their domain if they feel this is necessary.
+The key importance is to separate those with responsbility to the protocol, and those doing work for the protocol into two separate roles.

-The first level of the hierarchy is known as the Domain Facilitators.
-This position maps most closely to the previous Domain Team member role.
-This position takes responsibility for the domain as it relates to MakerDAO and takes more of a managerial role.
+The first role is known as the Domain Facilitators.
+This position maps most closely to the previous Domain Team role.
+This position takes responsibility for the domain as it relates to MakerDAO and takes more of an organizational role.
+Persons in this role must be ratified by Maker Governance.

-The second level of this hierarchy is known as the Domain Contributors.
+The second role is known as the Domain Contributors.
 This position is a working role that fulfils tasks as defined by the Domain Facilitators.
 Domain Contributors are not required to be ratified by governance.

 ---